SFe-Team-was-taken/SFe/sfe-specification-4.0u13.md

 ### 5.6.10 SFvx sub-chunk

-The `SFvx` sub-chunk is required and contains extended SFe version attributes.
+The `SFvx` sub-chunk is nested inside the `ISFe-list` sub-chunk.
+It is required and contains extended SFe version attributes.
+(Update 13)

 It is always 46 bytes in length, containing data in the structure below:

 ```c
 struct SFeExtendedVersion